device42/warranty_check/README.md

 - If either hardware model or serial # is missing, warranty status won't be checked for device.
 - IBM script points to warranty info not related to the SKU, serial given

+## Known issues
+- Leave the DOQL boolean to True.
+The regular API doesn't built up the dictionary for compensating Dell removing the ordernumbers.
+If on false you could get double registrations

 ## Change Log
 - Please check `CHANGELOG.md`